Student Feedback (SGID)

 If you have additional questions about requesting an SGID, please contact Emily Sauvageau

 After you have requested the SGID, a facilitator will contact you.
 You and the facilitator will schedule the three parts of the SGID process: a pre- and post-meeting and the class visit itself.

 - A few days before the scheduled class visit, the instructor and facilitator meet to discuss the course and determine what questions the instructor would like to see addressed in the interviews.

 - On the day of the scheduled class visit, the facilitator meets with the class, in the absence of the instructor, for about 30 minutes.
 The facilitator directs students to form small groups, select a leader, and come to consensus on answers to three questions.
 Although the questions may vary in form, they always focus on strengths in the class, areas for change, and ways of making suggested changes.
-(If an instructor wants to focus feedback on specific aspects of the class, he/she may choose additional questions designed to obtain information on those aspects.)
+(If instructors wants to focus feedback on specific aspects of the class, they may choose additional questions designed to obtain information on those aspects.)

 - Soon after the class, instructor and facilitator meet again to review the process.
 The facilitator provides a written summary of student comments for the instructor, and together they review and interpret these comments.

 - When the instructor next meets the class, they takes a few minutes to respond to the student comments and discuss questions and issues that arose in the SGID.